Paddenmatt/CPSC349-SP22-Web-Application/README.md

 **Davina Doran** - davdoran@csu.fullerton.edu

 ## Install Packages:
-These files will not execute without the proper Node packages.
+**These files will not execute without the proper packages.
-Please download and install the following packages by executing the following commands inside in each folders terminal.
+Please download and install the following packages by executing the following commands inside the terminal of each folder.
 1. `npm init`
 2. `npm install --save-dev express`
 3. `npm install --save-dev mongodb`